alexwlchan/alexwlchan.net/src/_drafts/marquee-rocket.md

-If I've learnt anything from watching Star Trek, it's that all the best interfaces have buttons.
+If I've learnt anything from watching Star Trek, it's that all the best interfaces have buttons, preferably physical ones.
-(Preferably physical ones.)
 We should design a panel of buttons that control our rocket.
 And of course, lots of people need buttons on the web, so there's an HTML tag you can use for making buttons.
 Can you guess what it is?